MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/add-stakeholder.md

 ## Add competitors for the opportunity

 Add the organizations that are competing with you for the opportunity as competitors for the opportunity.

+> [!NOTE]
+> The competitors entity is not supported for Sales Professional license.

-**To add the competitors:**
+**To add competitors:**

 1. In the Sales Hub site map, select **Opportunities**.